rebeccabernie/ResearchMethods-5G/README.md

 ### Full Duplex
 Current stations use one-way-at-a-time setup for signals, antennae can only do one job at a time - think of frequency as train track and signal as a train.
 One train going one way = fine, even two trains going one way = fine.
 Two trains going opposite ways = obviously not good.
 Current way is have signals take turns, or put them on different frequencies.
 Full duplex would use high speed switches, acting like a split in the same "track" that merges back into one track - one signal goes one side, the other uses the other side, signals don't mix but use the same frequency - very efficient, faster, a lot more gets done on the same freq.
 Very very non technical explaination but general idea is there.

+### Current Problems
+Mainly to do with infrastructure, either existing or that which needs to be built.
+Cost of tearing things down + will users have to put up with lack of signal/weak signal?
+Cost of building - small cell networks require many stations, could be expensive, might not look the best (cities becoming cluttered - more cells due to more buildings), planning permission etc.